 - Do you speak… (English or another familiar language)

 - Do you accept... (credit card or other payment form)

 - I do not understand

 These simple phrases can help birders orient themselves and ask for help if necessary.
 Adding a language phrasebook, translation dictionary, or reliable pocket translator to a field bag is also a great idea for international birding.
 If there is enough time before traveling, taking a few conversational lessons or using computer software or instructional websites to begin learning a new language can also be helpful.
 The more a traveler understands, the more enjoyable the trip will be.

 More Ways to Communicate

 It is also important to remember that a great deal of communication does not rely on language at all.
 Body language, facial expressions, and hand gestures can be helpful for communicating in foreign languages, even if birders don't speak a single word.
 Make eye contact when trying to communicate, and use different items to indicate meaning if necessary, such as showing a piece of hotel stationary when asking for directions or showing a field guide to ask about a nearby bird.
 Shrugs, nods, head shakes, pointing, or simple, familiar miming or mimicking actions can also help convey meanings if necessary.

-No matter what language is spoken on a birding tour, the most polite way a birder can speak is to just speak naturally.
-Exaggerated speaking that is much louder and slower when one does not understand the language is impolite and derogatory, but simply trying to communicate properly and making an effort can be appreciated, even if the language is unfamiliar.
+No matter what language is spoken, the most polite way a birder can speak is to just speak naturally.
+Exaggerated speaking that is much louder and slower when one does not understand the language is impolite and derogatory.
+Simply trying to communicate properly and making an effort can be appreciated, even if the language is unfamiliar.